blitzappco/.github/profile/README.md

 ## Support

-For any inquiries, feedback, or support issues, contact our support team at support@blitztransport.com.
+For any inquiries, feedback, or support issues, contact our support team at support@blitzapp.co

 We hope Blitz enhances your public transport experience.
 Happy commuting! 🚀